Affects of Stress

-Your Health and Your Body
+on Your Health and Your Body

 Dealing with stress on a daily basis is now part of our lives.
 Stress can be caused by mundane things such as searching for a lost key or being stuck in the traffic.
 It can also be a deeper level of stress such as losing a job or facing a dangerous situation.
-Stress has various implications not only on an emotional or mental level but on our overall health.
+The affects of stress has various implications not only on an emotional or mental level but on our overall health.
 Over 43% of all adult individuals are suffering from some form of stress and more astonishing is that 75 to 90% of consultations with physicians are attributed to stress which is the cause for various ailments and conditions.
 It is projected that more than 300 billion sufferers worldwide are losing productivity each year due to some form of stress.